-There is a lot to think about when choosing the best gaming PC for you among the wide range of options available.
-It is especially important to consider the operating system you get with a newly bought computer and whether you will have to install one yourself.
+There is much to consider when choosing the best gaming PC for you among the many options available.
+It is especially important to consider the operating system you get with a newly bought computer and whether you must install Windows yourself.

 - Do I Have to Buy Windows for a New PC?